reselbob/JillsJuice/README.md

 # Understanding the demonstration application

-Jill’s Juice is a fictitious e-commerce company that sells a variety of gourmet juices.
-This GitHub project shows how to implement the Actor Model as a simple shopping cart.
+This GitHub project shows how to implement the Actor Model as a simple shopping cart for Jill’s Juice, a fictitious e-commerce company that sells a variety of gourmet juices.
 The implementation uses the Akka framework under Java.

 ![model](./images/jills-juice-model-01.png)